mrniket/Swift-Collections/README.md

 ## Using this code

 This code is licensed under the standard MIT license.
-Attribution is not required but always welcome.

-If you find bugs, or ways to improve this code, please file a bug or pull request so everyone can benifit.
+If you find bugs or ways to improve this code, please file a bug or pull request so everyone can benifit.